-Following the 2012 season, a new SEG of 15,000-30,000 late-run Kenai River Chinook salmon was recommended by ADF&G (Fleischman and McKinley 2013), to be counted using dual frequency identification sonar (DIDSON).
+Following the 2012 season, a new SEG of 15,000-30,000 late-run Kenai River Chinook salmon was recommended by ADF&G (Fleischman and McKinley 2013), to be counted using Dual Frequency Identification Sonar (DIDSON).
+To better assess early and late-run Chinook salmon abundance on the Kenai River, ADF&G transitioned from the sonar site at river mile (RM) 9 to a new site upstream at RM 14 beginning in 2013.
 During the 2013 season, 5 abundance indices were used to corroborate the DIDSON estimates of Chinook salmon passage (Eskelin and Miller 2010).
 At the 2014 BOF meeting, the Kenai River late-run Chinook salmon SEG was reviewed, but no changes were made.
 However, the BOF did implement numerous changes to the Kenai River Late-Run King Salmon Management Plan (KRLKSMP) in 2014 (Shields and Dupuis 2015).
-Furthermore, at the 2017 BOF meeting, a substantial change in management of Kenai River late-run Chinook salmon was adopted.
-The late-run Chinook salmon SEG was changed to 13,500-27,000 large (>75 cm mid eye to tail fork) fish, counted using adaptive resolution imaging sonar (ARIS) units.
+Furthermore, at the 2017 BOF meeting, a substantial change in management of Kenai River's late-run Chinook salmon SEG was changed to 13,500-27,000 large (>75 cm mid-eye to tail fork [METF]) fish and counted using Adaptive Resolution Imaging Sonar (ARIS) units.